SAP-samples/cloud-extension-html5-sample/mission/discover/Launchpad.md

-# Learn About SAP Launchpad Service and SAP Work Zone
+# Learn About  SAP Work Zone

-The SAP Launchpad service lets you build digital experience portals for employees, customers, and partners.
+The service **SAP Build Work Zone, standard edition** lets you build digital experience company site for employees, customers, and partners.
 You can streamline access to business data so that your employees can execute their daily business tasks securely, from any device.

 Use SAP Work Zone for building digital workplace solutions to increase user productivity and engagement.
 SAP Work Zone centralizes access to relevant business applications, processes, information, and communication in a unified entry point that users can access from any device.

+SAP Build Work Zone, standard edition enables organizations to establish a unified point of access to SAP (e.g.
+SAP S/4HANA), custom-built, and third party applications and extensions, both on the cloud and on premise.
+Note: SAP Launchpad service was recently renamed to SAP Build Work Zone, standard edition.
-For this mission, we use the SAP Launchpad service to create a company site.
+For this mission, we use the **SAP Build Work Zone, standard edition** service to create a company site.

 **SAP Launchpad**
 * Access to applications, tasks, and processes